 The Lord of the Rings: Gollum release date

 As mentioned above, The Lord of the Rings: Gollum gained a lot of traction by representing our first glimpse at PS5 graphics.
 Sort of.
 As we discussed in our article on the topic, it’s unlikely that the screenshots actually came from a PS5 build of the game, probably originating on a PC instead.
 Still, the game will indeed be out on PS5, and showed us screenshots before almost any other PS5 game, so it has that going for it.

 As for when the game will come out, it’s difficult to say.
-There’s no hard release date yet, although Daedalic Entertainment has said that the game is unlikely to be a launch title for either next-gen console.
-As such, it’ll probably be out sometime in 2021.
-Any further speculation will have to wait until Daedalic gives us some more information.
+There’s no hard release date yet.
+Daedalic has pegged the game for a 2022 release, but any further speculation will have to wait until the developer gives us some more information.